h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

 Which github organization do you want to use(Can be set as personal github id)? (required):

 > [organization name or github id]

-Which domain do you want to use?:

-> h8r.site
 ```

 Then it will start executing the setup instructions.
 Output looks like: